Category: Canada

 Esplanade Riel Bridge – Winnipeg, Manitoba

-Fast-forward to July 2005, when The Salisbury House decided to dive in and turn it into a culinary hotspot.
-Summer came, and foot traffic was as lively as a duck pond on a sunny day, but once winter rolled in, the guests slipped away faster than I could quack.
-By 2008, they decided to go seasonal, and by 2013, they floated off the bridge but remain a Manitoba icon throughout the city.
+In July 2005, The Salisbury House decided to dive in and turn it into a culinary hotspot.
+Summer came, and foot traffic was as lively as a duck pond on a sunny day.

 NEVER MISS A